Undergraduate Opportunities

 Visit our Democratic Engagement resources page to for actions like finding your representative, knowing your voter guidelines for Michigan, and bipartisan sources to learn about the issues.

 U-M is leading the Big Ten Voting Challenge.
-The Ann Arbor campus saw its student voting rate triple, going from 14% in 2014 to 41% in 2018.
+Since the Challenge's inception, the Ann Arbor campus saw its student voting rate triple in the mid-term elections, going from 14% in 2014 to 41% in 2018, and jump again to 57% in 2022.
+The voting rate for Presidential Elections also increased significantly, from 60% in 2016, to 78% in 2020.

 Michigan Active Citizens: Alternative Spring Break is a Ginsberg Center sponsored program that offers acommunity service-learning experience during University of Michigan’s Spring Break.
 In the months leading up to the Spring Break, students learn about a particular area, community, and social issue while getting to know their group.
 During Spring Break, the groups travel by road to a selected site to learn about how community partners in these areas are addressing that social issue.